Raak Fuga Wall Lamp – 1968 Catalogue Picture

 Ballon (2018)

-The Raak Fuga wall lamp was used as a prop in the German film Ballon from 2018.
+The Raak Fuga wall lamp was used as a set decoration in the German film Ballon from 2018.
 A movie about two families from the GDR who flew to West Germany with a homemade hot-air balloon in 1979.
 It was used in an East German house what is very unlikely at that time.
 Raak was a Dutch lighting company and the East was communist and had his own lighting firms, cars, motorcycles and so on.
 Everything that was sold came from behind the Iron Curtain.
 Here together with the Staff Oyster wall lamp, what is also unlikely, because that is a West German lamp.

 A Raak Fuga wall lamp was spotted at the doctor Baptiste office in Paris, France.
 Thanks Eric for the photo!